Tips to keep ants from marching indoors

 Spring is officially here and with it comes one of the most persistent warm-weather pests—ants.
 As temperatures rise, Bill Clark Pest Control warns that America’s number one nuisance pest will invade homes across Southeast Texas in search of food.
 While most species present problems in people’s pantries and kitchens, some species can deliver painful bites while others inflict property damage.
 According to a survey from the National Pest Management Association (NPMA), more than half of consumers list ants as their top pest concern.

 As most homeowners know, ants are especially drawn to the kitchen and their sheer numbers can be daunting, but eliminating food sources can help keep them at bay.
+You may want to have home renovation to plug all the holes where ants may enter.
+It’s hard to eliminate ants once they get to the house.
+If you need to paint your house then contact www.paintstucco.com.

 Of all the U.S. ant species, carpenter ants and fire ants pose the most risks for homeowners.
 Carpenter ants excavate wood in order to build their nests, which can compromise a home’s structural soundness, and fire ants in the southern US and California can inflict painful stings in high numbers that can cause anaphylactic shock in about 2 percent of the population.